fostroll/junky/doc/README_DATASETS.md

 `ds.overlap_shift` > `1`, we will treat it as absolute value (but reduce it to `max_len` if your `ds.overlap_shift` would be greater.

-`ds.overlap_border = 2`.
-The overlap is processed as follows.
+`ds.overlap_border = 2`: The overlap is processed as follows.
 The left zone of width equal to `ds.overlap_border` is taken from the earlier part of the sentence; the right zone - from the later.
 The zone between borders is calculated as weighted sum of both parts.
 The weights are proportional to the distance to the middle of the zone: the beginning has dominance to the left from the middle, the ending has dominance to the right.
 In the very middle (if it exists), both weights are equal to `.5`.
 If you set `ds.overlap_border` high enough (greater than `(max_len - shift) / 2`) or `None`, it will be set to the middle of the overlap zone.
 Thus, weighted algorithm will be dwindled.
+Also note that weights are applied to tokens (not subtokens).
+I.e. all subtokens of any particular token have equal weights when summing.

 `ds.use_batch_max_len = True`: Do we want to use the length of the longest sentence in the batch instead of the `max_len` param of `.transform()`.
 We use it only if that length is less than `max_len`, and as result, with high **max_len**, we have a substantial speed increase without any quality change or resulting data.

 `ds.sort_dataset = True`: Do we want to sort the dataset before feeding it to `ds.model`.
 With high **max_len** it highly increases processing speed, and affects resulting data only because of different sentences' grouping (deviation is about `1e-7`).

 #### Methods